The World of Fear

 For instance, I once spilled a nasty chemical all over my hand during first-year labs.
 It had a warning on it “strong risk of cancer”.
 Eight years later and no cancer in my hand.
 But here’s the thing, if you took 100 people and made them all soak their left hand in cancer-chemicals, several of them probably would develop it.
 And that’s the key.
-To understand what causes cancer we have to think statistically, we can’t just talk about the one person we know who smoked and never got cancer.
+To understand what causes cancer we have to think statistically, we can’t just talk about the one person we know who smoked and never got ill.

 And it works the other way round.
-If we drink a lot of tap water for instance and we then get cancer, we could easily say “look, tap water causes cancer!!!”
+If we drink a lot of tap water for instance and then get cancer, we could easily say “look, tap water causes cancer!!!”

 Try something right now.
 Pick some household food, medicine, item, anything you like, type it into google and follow it with the words “causes cancer”.
 I just tried it with

 Owning a dog

 Every single one of them has research claiming they cause cancer.
 Try it, seriously, see what you get.
 You’ll probably discover most things in your house have someone out there claiming they cause cancer.
 And of course they do, it’s easy to run a cancer-cause experiment.